-On the walls of the Confraternity's sacristy are 29 other unique works of art depicting religious subjects: the Last Supper, St. Trofimena, and the Madonna, as well as views of Minori.
-At first sight they look like paintings; instead, they are embroideries made of colored cotton threads by a native-son World War Two veteran, Alfonso Florio.
+On the walls of the Confraternity's sacristy are 29 other unique works-of-art depicting religious subjects: the Last Supper, St. Trofimena, and the Madonna as well as views of Minori.
+At first sight they look like paintings; instead they're embroideries made of colored cotton threads by a native-son World War Two veteran, Alfonso Florio.
 After returning home he devoted himself to this art form.
 He'd learned it while a prisoner-of-war in India to rehabilitate his hands that had been badly frostbitten while serving in the Russian Campaign (1941-43), where over 30,000 Italian soldiers died in battle and another 54,000 in captivity.
+During anytime of year, although best to avoid the hottest months for lack of much shade, you can admire Palladino's and Florio's scenery firsthand by taking a walk on a "Lemon Path", another unforgettable experience.
+Trekking is a favorite sport on the Amalfi Coast and there are many "lemon paths" to choose from on the internet.